-- Are what the student will do/learn, not what we will do for him (those are strategies). - For example, "Will attend weekly group swimming" is not what the student will learn but what we will do to him.
+TOs are what the student will do/learn, not what we will do or him (those are strategies).

+• For example, "Will attend weekly group swimming" is not what the student will learn but what we will do to him.
 That is, he will be driven there each week by staff.